Sparkierkan7/more_explosives_mod/README.md

 ### Short Musket:
   A gun.
 Can shoot different types of shot.
-  #### Short Musket Mechanics:
-  Hold a shot item (iron shot, copper shot) in your offhand and right click.
-  Then hold gunpowder in your offhand and right click to add (max of 4).
-  Once you have loaded the gunpowder hold a ramrod in your offhand and right click.
-  It should say Ready to Shoot, right click to shoot.

-  It does have a durability of 256 but it does not show.
-  When it reaches 0 it will remove from your inventory

 ### Iron shot
   Used to load musket or to craft shrapnel bomb.